-Ang Pow, a packet of good tidings
+Ang pow, a red packet of prosperity and blessings

 Ang pow © Adrian Cheah